marcos-mitozo/device-manager/README.md

 Back-end (API) is running at the following address: https://device-manager-api.azurewebsites.net/

-Note: It's possible to send GET, POST, and DELETE HTTP requests to '/device' or '/category' to test the CRUD operations (without UPDATE, according to the chalenge description).
+Note: It's possible to send GET, POST, and DELETE HTTP requests to '/device' or '/category' to test the CRUD operations (without UPDATE, according to the challenge's description).

 ## Step-by-step to locally run the app